 They figure the best way to deal with the situation is to seek out some other way to lower their cholesterol, so their doctor will leave them alone about statins.
-Usually they cut the fat in their diet or more rigidly adhere to their low-carb diet or whatever diet they happen to be on.
+Usually they begin by cutting the fat in their diet or more rigidly adhering to whatever diet they happen to be on.
 They go back to their doc a couple of months later, expecting significantly improved labs, but typically discover their cholesterol levels even higher.

 There is a solution.

 In case you’re not one of the people in this situation, let me give you an example of what these emails look like.
 Here is a message I got a few days ago from one of the few high school classmates I keep up with.

 Hope all is well with you.
 I received not great blood tests back today and my doc says has to be genetic and wants me on statin drug.
 Can you steer me to information about possibly a diet route?
 Or should I just go on statin drug – she also gave me a lab slip to check liver functions after 30 days of taking drug?!
 I’m looking for some alternate information.
 Thank you.

 - LDL cholesterol 213 mg/dL

 Obviously her doc was not up on the latest cholesterol news.
 Else she would have